KimB81/CI-MS1-Project/README.md

 ---
 # Thank you
-Thank you for taking the time to look through my README file for my Krazy Kanines project.
+Thank you for taking the time to look through my README file for my Krazy 4 K-9s project.

 [Back to Table of Contents](#table-of-contents)